stelltec/aerlytix-website-v2/src/customers/banks-and-lenders.md

       <h2 class="fw-bold mb-5">What we can offer</h2>
     </div>
     <div class="card col-md-7">
-      <p>An off-the-shelf cash-flow modeling and analytics technology solution which removes the heavy lifting from maintenance forecasting, metal condition monitoring, and automated LTV tracking.</p>
+      <p>An off-the-shelf cashflow modeling and analytics technology solution that removes the heavy lifting from maintenance forecasting, metal condition monitoring, and automated LTV tracking. </p>
       <p>Enabling accurate metal and credit risk monitoring for both new and returning lenders to the new post-pandemic aviation finance landscape.</p>
-      <p>Aerlytix drives intelligent automation into every corner of the asset management process, creating a true competitive advantage by removing “the noise” and introducing quantitative rigour to the decision-making process.</p>
+      <p>Aerlytix enables accurate metal and credit risk monitoring and drives intelligent automation into every corner of the asset management process.
+This creates a competitive advantage by removing “the noise” and introducing quantitative rigour to the decision-making process.</p>
     </div>
   </div>
   </div>